Consumer edition active

 Chlamydia trachomatis

-C. trachomatis is the most common bacterial cause of sexually transmitted infection (STI) in the United States.
+C. trachomatis is the most commonly reported bacterial infection in the United States.
 STIs are infections that are passed from person to person through sexual contact.
+Safer sex practices are recommended to decrease risk of spreading C. trachomatis to other people.
+(See also Prevention of Chlamydia.)

 When spread through sexual contact, C. trachomatis can cause the following infections:

-A pregnant woman who is infected with C. trachomatis can transmit the infection to her baby during childbirth, which can cause an eye infection (conjunctivitis) or lung infection (pneumonia) in the newborn.
-To prevent these infections in newborns, universal prenatal screening and treatment of pregnant women is done.
-These measures have greatly reduced the incidence of newborn conjunctivitis and pneumonia in the United States.
+Pregnant people who are infected with C. trachomatis can transmit the infection to their baby during childbirth, which can cause an eye infection (conjunctivitis) or lung infection (pneumonia) in the newborn.
+To prevent these infections in newborns, doctors screen and treat pregnant people who are at risk of infection with chlamydia.
+These measures have greatly reduced the number of newborn conjunctivitis and pneumonia infections in the United States.
+(See also Screening for Chlamydia.)

 Chlamydia pneumoniae